Loop Mobile: Controversy

 On 18 August 2011, Loop mobile, along with Bharti Airtel, Idea Cellular, Reliance Communications and Vodafone, was issued notices by the Telecom Regulatory Authority of India (TRAI) for violation of mobile number portability regulations.
-According to TRAI, they had received complaints from customers regarding wrong rejection of porting requests by telecom operators and also ₹10 crore being charged for a message for requesting porting code through number 1900.
+According to TRAI, they had received complaints from customers regarding improper rejection of porting requests by telecom operators and also ₹10 crore being charged for messages requesting the porting code through number 1900.
 In April 2012 Loop Mobile announced its intention to shut down operations across India except Mumbai with effect from 15 May 2012.
 The move is expected to impact 6,100 customers, however, the figure is much less than 0.01% of the number of mobile phone users in India.